 Do you plan on retiring early?
-Are you into the idea of early retirement extreme?
+Are you into the idea of the FIRE movement?

 I wrote about early retirement on here recently.
-I wanted to explore this topic so that I could learn more about early retirement and what it has to offer.
+I wanted to explore this topic so that I could learn more about the FIRE movement and what it has to offer.
 I ended up learning a lot from my research and from what you guys had to say about it in the comments.
+I’ve always been into saving money.
+I just didn’t know how extreme I wanted to go.

 The hidden gem of this blog is often the comments and insights that you guys share with us.
 I was excited to see that the man behind the Early Retirement Extreme movement himself, Jacob, stopped by to respond.
-I wanted to share these comments with you guys.
+I wanted to share these comments with you guy along with some additional research on the pros and cons of the FIRE movement.

 Jacob on the criticism of trying to sell books with the early retirement movement…